kbbodner/cefi_shortcourse_students_2023/CaseStudy_Fisheries/README_FISHERIES.md

 All provided code can be found in "Code/Functions.R".

-### Methods: Basic Ricker model
+### Model 1: Basic Ricker

 The Ricker model is a discrete stock-recruitment model that incorporates population growth ($\alpha$) and carrying capacity ($\beta$) for Pacific Salmon.
 Of all the available stocks, Early Stewart population was randomly chosen since it is one of many that is sensitive to environmental changes (see below models).
 It assumes the chosen population experiences density dependence.

 Consider the following model: